1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: City or township governments and county governments in statutorily designated Massachusetts Seasonal Communities (14 specific municipalities) that formally voted to accept the Seasonal Communities designation by December 9, 2025.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: City or township governments and county governments in statutorily designated Massachusetts Seasonal Communities (14 specific municipalities) that formally voted to accept the Seasonal Communities designation by December 9, 2025.
+Confirm the full requirements in the official notice before applying.